zhanyq/zhanyq.github.io/index.md

 layout: page
 ---

-A postdoc working on the epidemiology of neurodegenerative diseases: **Alzheimer's disease, Parkinson's diseases, amyotrophic lateral sclerosis**.
+Our NeuroEpiLab are working on the epidemiology of neurodegenerative disorders: **Cognitive decline, Alzheimer's disease, Parkinson's diseases, amyotrophic lateral sclerosis**.

 Currently, I'm working on these data: